 • Internal assessment tests are conducted by the college which carries 25 of the total mark.
-This 25 marks are allotted as follows: a) Students are given 3 tests, of which, the best two marks are taken for consolidation -15 marks b) Five marks for class seminars/Attendance c) Five marks for assignments • The question papers for continuous internal assessment are prepared by the respective subject teachers, approved by the head of the departments. • The final internal marks are submitted to the Controller of Examinations of Mother Teresa Women's University.
+This 25 marks are allotted as follows: a) Students are given 3 tests, of which, the best two marks are taken for consolidation -15 marks b) Five marks for class attendance c) Five marks for assignments • The question papers for continuous internal assessment are prepared by the respective subject teachers, approved by the head of the departments.
+The final internal marks are submitted to controller of examination of Mother Teresa Women's University.